pazuzu156/Barista/readme.md

 ### CSharp
 C# comes with a batch script for building/cleaning a release version of the application without needing to open the solution file in Visual Studio

+### GO
+GO comes with a shell script for compiling the application and running it to display the output to the terminal.
+It's also used for cleaning the compiled binaries

+### Visual Basic
+Like C#, Visual Basic also comes with a build script (a copy of the C# script) for building/cleaning a release version of the application

 ## License, Copying, All That Other Sh*t
 There's NO license.
 Therefore, there are no restrictions.
 Do whatever you want with the code!